What Is Code Purple At A Hospital

 • Alarm Systems: Equip systems with alarms that sound if an infant is taken near an unauthorized exit.

-3. Conduct Regular Staff Training: Knowledge is power.
-Ensure that all staff members are thoroughly trained on Code Purple protocols and abduction prevention strategies.
+3. Conduct Regular Staff Training: Knowledge is power. see to it that all staff members are thoroughly trained on Code Purple protocols and abduction prevention strategies.

 • Scenario-Based Training: Conduct regular drills and simulations to test staff members' knowledge and response skills.